 Today, let’s take a look at the Week 6 slate.
 Every week, I’ll be providing my projections on the outcome of each game, and then contextualizing what to do with that information: best bets, teasers, parlays, survivor picks, and much more!

 These projections started with me using projected PFF grades to decipher the true talent of every team.
 From there, I utilized those projections to establish each team’s offense and defense rank, which allowed me to derive how talented each team is compared to the average team with a neutral field; as the season goes, I’ll be analyzing PFF data and other key metrics to continue to update each team’s offense and defense ranking.
 Adding in an adjustment for home field, and, what do you know, each game had a projection!
 The combination of the foundation of it starting objectively, and then the mixture of subjective analysis to make it less of a “blind” projection, will hopefully lead us to where we want to go.
 You can consider these, based on the subjective touch, predictions instead of pure projections, but, hey, it gets us in the same place!

 Enough rambling; it’s time to get to the point of this article!
 Let’s completely preview Week 6 from a betting perspective!
-Right now, the Bengals are leading the AFC North.
-Should we stop the count?
-As we’ll get to, perhaps we should for Bengals fans!

 All Stats via Pro Football Focus

 Week 6 Personal Projections

 I’ve gotten burnt by picking an “under” with the Washington Football Team in the past, and it is always tough to go against the Chiefs, but it needs to be done here.